mighty-sparrow/xiao-troubleshooting/xiao-firmware/README.md

 # Overview
 This firmware is intended to be deployed on the [Seeed Studio XIAO ESP32 S3 (Sense)](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/).

+# Running/Testing the Code
+Be mindful that the code won't execute unless and until a Serial connection is established.
+That is, unless you open something like [Serial Monitor](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-serial-monitor), by Microsoft.

 # Configuration
 If you are a weirdo and felt compelled to change anything from the default configurations in your server environment (the `xiao-app` directory), you'll want to be mindful of that.
 Ensure you use the same settings here as you did there.